top of page

 Character Sketches & Artwork

-Pencil sketch of Ma in familiar headgear from both Two Seasons and Ma's Diner
+Pencil sketch of Ma in familiar headgear from all three books.
+The colorized version became the cover for Ma's In Trouble Again.

 Pencil sketch of Ma and her least favorite animal from a chapter in Two Seasons